witnet/research/bridge/docs/WBI.md

 - 7. The data request is resolved in Witnet and its result is stored in block *, whose header is relayed to the WBI.

-- 8. A (possibly different) bridge node realizes the result is ready to be sent back to the WBI, and posts it with the Proof of Eligibility and Proof of Inclusion.
-The contract internally verifies both proofs.
+- 8. A (possibly different) bridge node realizes the result is ready to be sent back to the WBI, and posts it with the Proof of Inclusion.
+The contract internally verifies the proof.

-- 9. Upon succesful verification of both proofs, the WBI sends the result reporting reward to the contract caller.
+- 9. Upon succesful verification, the WBI sends the result reporting reward to the contract caller.
+   - 9.1.
+Alternatively the result will be available in the contrat to be requested by the contract caller.

 - 10. The result is either reported back or read from the requesting Smart Contract.